 - Slowly add the evaporated milk.
 The mixture will rapidly bubble when you do this, so be careful.
 Boil for one minute without stirring.

-- Remove from heat and stir in sea salt and vinegar.
+- Remove from heat and stir in sea salt.

 - Beat butter on high speed in a stand mixer until light and fluffy, about 3 minutes.

 - Mix in caramel sauce until fully combined.